malares/STeM-Scientifc-Paper-Mining-Tool/README.md

         and uncomment the line: path = os.getcwd().
         Save the mdm_config.py file

-IIIc.   run shell-script stem in the folder of your choice from the terminal
+IIIc.   run the shell-script stem in the folder of your choice from the terminal

 Installation on a Windows machine: